CompuTec/computec-docs/docs/processforce/processforce-plugins/pfi.md

     ![screen showing where to click to download excel file](./media/pfi/pfi-art-plugin32.png)

 - **Upload data from Excel**: Import data from an MS Excel file.
 Blank cells are ignored and don't overwrite existing values.
 To explicitly set a property to blank, use a forward slash (``/``).
+[Read more](http://learn.computec.one/docs/processforce/processforce-plugins/pfi#upload-data)

     ![screen showing where to click to download excel file](./media/pfi/pfi-art-plugin34.png)